 It makes use of chemical solutions such as salicylic acid or carbolic acid to create a controlled wound which eventually peels off.
 As the skin peels off, a newer and brighter complexion emerges.

-In the superficial peel, alpha hydroxy acids or another mild acid is used to penetrate only the outermost layer of the skin with the aim of gentle exfoliation.
-This is generally for improvement of skin discoloration and for refreshment of the face, neck, chest, or hands.
+In the superficial peel, an alpha hydroxy acid or another mild acid is used to penetrate only the outermost layer of the skin with the aim of gentle exfoliation.
+This is generally done to improve skin discoloration and refresh the face, neck, chest, or hands.

-Lastly, with deep peel, tricholoracetic acid or phenol is applied to deeply penetrate the middle layer of skin to remove damaged skin cells.
+Lastly, with deep peel, trichloroacetic acid or phenol is applied to deeply penetrate the middle layer of skin to remove damaged skin cells.
 This treatment has a more dramatic effect than the other two and removes age spots, freckles, scars, and lines, among others.

-After application a controlled wound is produced that enables the regeneration and appearance of new skin.
+After application, a controlled wound is produced that enables the regeneration and appearance of new skin.
 Patients may experience a warm sensation during the procedure that can last up to 10 minutes, which is then followed by a stinging sensation.

 For gentle chemical peels, you don’t even need to visit the doctor’s office – in fact, you can purchase chemical peels that are specifically designed for skin lightening and do them at home.
 These products are in lower concentrations than you’d get at the dermatologist’s office, making them safe yet effective.
 Find out how to do chemical peels for skin lightening!

-How much does it cost?
-Chemical peels cost about $70-$120 for mild peels.
+Chemical peels cost about $70-$120 if they’re mild.
 Deeper peels may cost over $600.
 At home chemical peels usually range from around $15 to $100+ and can be used multiple times.